alnoki/AAAAAA/doc/procedures/writing.rst

 for

 #.
 Open a :ref:`live build <sphinx-building-documentation>` in a browser
+   alongside :ref:`tools-vs-code` with
-   alongside :ref:`tools-VS-Code`, so you can make edits immediately
+   :ref:`maximum half-screen estate <writing-max-screen-estate>`, so you can make edits immediately

 #.
 Go through one :ref:`minor section <concepts-documentation-example>` at a
    time

    #.
 Read the browser-rendered text out loud and make any corrections in
-      :ref:`tools-VS-Code`, then try a
+      :ref:`tools-vs-code`, then try a
       :ref:`new build <sphinx-building-documentation>`
    #.
 Click on each link in the section and verify it goes to the correct
       target